 Relationships¶

-There are currently two types, the ForeignKey and the OneToOneField.
+There are currently two direct relation field types documented here: ForeignKey and OneToOneField.

 Tip